KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/muhai/collider/README.md

 [KeyCollisionProcessor](KeyCollisionProcessor.java) and its supplementary classes have been created to support collision behavior analysis for [MUHAI](../../../../../../../test/java/de/calamanari/pk/muhai/README.md).

 The processor can analyze billions of generated keys to find collisions and report a few statistics.
 I in general recommend some simulation before using MUHAIs.
-If you're lucky, you can test all the keys that may ever occur in your key-universe and maybe you can show that there won't be collisions at all.
+If you're lucky, you can test all the keys that may ever occur in your key-universe and maybe you can even show that there won't be collisions at all.
 In any case, simulation insights can help you to get more confidence or convince other stakeholders.

 ## Collision detection and collection